Tax Credits and Reliefs for Over 65's - IT 45

 You, your spouse or civil partner may claim tax relief in respect of the cost of employing a person (including a person whose services are provided by or through an agency) to take care of either:

-- A relative who is totally incapacitated by reason of physical or mental infrmity.
+- a relative who is totally incapacitated by reason of physical or mental infirmity.
 Relative in this context includes a relation by marriage or civil partnership and includes an individual in respect of whom the claimant is or was the legal guardian.

 If your income is up to twice the amount of the relevant exemption limit, you may be entitled to marginal relief, however, it will only be given where it is more beneficial to you than your tax credits.

-For more information see leaflet: IT 6 - Medical Expenses Relief.
+For more information, see leaflet IT 6 - A Guide to claiming Health or Medical Expenses Relief.

 Rent Relief for Private Rented Accommodation